substack/exterminate/readme.markdown

       --viewer      Broadcast the first connection to all later connections.

+      --share       Share a terminal with anybody who connects.

+      --share=N     Limit sharing to the first N connections.

       --app=CMD     Command to launch `google-chrome` as or false to not launch.

+      --shell=CMD   Command used for the shell by exterminate.
+Defaults to
+                    $SHELL and falls back to `bash`.

   exterminate show FILE